Guidelines for Faculty Educational Leaves for 2019-2020

 The narrative of the proposal is not to exceed five double-spaced typed pages or 1,250 words.

 The proposer shall provide an up-to-date outline of professional activities and accomplishments, including such items as:

 - List of academic honors, awards, or fellowships received and dates.

 - List of publications and important academic or professional presentations.

 Note that the College Faculty Development Committee will evaluate leave applications first and foremost on the merit of the proposal.
 Professional credentials will be considered when reviewing proposals of equal or comparable merit and when determining the applicant's potential for successful leave activities.

 Notification of Leave Award

 The College Faculty Development Committee will forward proposals recommended for funding under the Educational Leaves Program to the Dean’s Office.
 The Dean will review the funds required by each academic unit to replace the faculty member on leave.
-After determining the maximum number of leaves that can be supported from the total funds available for the 2018-2019 academic year, the awards will be made.
-Recipients of the Faculty Education Leave awards will be notified in writing by January 31, 2018.
+After determining the maximum number of leaves that can be supported from the total funds available for the 2019-2020 academic year, the awards will be made.
+Recipients of the Faculty Education Leave awards will be notified in writing by the end of the 2018 fall semester.